 Make important dates stand out.
 Use a dedicated paper calendar, or an electronic calendar with different colors and categories, or whatever gives you easy visualization.

 Put the application deadline on your calendar.
 Then, look at how many CERPs you need.
-Work backwards so that you spread out your time to sit and complete the work to earn your CERPs.
+Work backward so that you spread out your time to sit and complete the work to earn your CERPs.

 8. Allocate your time accordingly

 Let’s say you start with no CERPs at all.
 You need to allocate 75 hours to earn 75 CERPs.
 If you don’t want to suffer from hyper-choice-itis, grab our 75-CERP bundle and be happy.
-That bundle is on sale now through 11:59 p.m.
-EDT June 26!

 Oh!
 If you are recertifying as a lactation consultant and you need fewer CERPs, you can get our pre-selected 45-CERP bundle, our 30-CERP bundle or our 15-CERP bundle.
 (Each contains the required 5 hours of Ethics.)
 If you need just a few CERPs, we’ve got those, too.